mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-12"></a>
 [Back to top](#top)
 ## FL-12 -- Rep. Gus Bilirakis (R)
+### Committees
+Gus Bilirakis is the #18 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016